HenrikBengtsson/doFuture/README.md

 The [doFuture] package provides a `%dopar%` adaptor for the [foreach] package that works with _any_ type of future.
+The doFuture package is cross platform just as the future package.

 Below is an example showing how to make `%dopar%` work with _multiprocess_ futures.
 A multiprocess future will be evaluated in parallel using forked processes.
 If process forking is not supported